resbaz/resbaz2019/sydney/schedule.md

 Below is a high level overview of the workshops, or you can jump straight to a more <a href="workshops.html">detailed description</a> of each workshop on offer.
 This year, for library and research support staff, there is a <a href="LRSS.html">dedicated stream of workshops</a>.

+Please join the <a href="https://forms.gle/As36JSBTiiocHm8z9" target="_top">waiting list</a> if the course you'd like to attend is full.

 3 day Training workshops:
-- Programming/computing skills: introductory workshops on Python or R skills, including a day on Git and Unix (Bash) or SQL
+- Programming/computing skills: introductory workshops on Python or R skills (**now FULL**), including a day on Git and Unix (Bash) or SQL
 - The Humanities and Technology Camp (THATCamp)
 - <a href="LRSS.html">Dedicated stream</a> of data skills workshops for librarians and research support